Limmen/csle/simulation-system/libs/csle-collector/README.md

 - `scipy` (for statistical models of client processes)
 - `confluent-kafka` (for interacting with Kafka)
 - `docker` (for interacting with Docker)
+- `requests` (for interacting with the Ryu Controller's web interface)

 ## Development Requirements